cchance27/rustybridge/docs/WEBSHELL.md

   - Reconnection attempts with backoff (dioxus 0.7.1 should support this in websocketoptions? maybe?)
   - Visual indicator when WebSocket connection lost on ssh sessions overlay over xterm with watermark that it's disconencted and attempting to reconnect
   - Show when server tells us a session was lost toast
-  - we should gray out the screen with a spinning reconnector as we're trying to reconnect websockets.
+  - we should gray out the screen with a spinning reconnector as we're trying to reconnect websockets so we know we need to wait for reconnecting to our backend to continue.

 **Files to Modify**:
 - [crates/rb-web/src/app/session/provider.rs](../crates/rb-web/src/app/session/provider.rs)